anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 Here is how it works: You are in control of a lunar lander ship, descending to the surface of the moon for a landing.
 Gravity steadily accelerates your ship faster and faster toward the surface of the moon.
 You, the astronaut piloting the ship, have a single control: a button with the label "burn" on it.
 Burning fuel slows your ship down.
 Your goal is to get your ship to land on the moon at a slow enough speed so that it doesn't crash on impact.
 What's the catch?
 You have only a limited amount of fuel.
 If you slow your ship too much too early, you will run out of fuel and crash into the surface of the moon.

-Your mission: Program this simulation in Kotlin.
+Your mission: Program this simulation in Kotlin, following the structure specified below.

 ## Getting started